- Christmas in NYC

 From world-class museums to boat rides offering stunning skyline views, you could keep yourself occupied for several days without busting your budget.

 Below are some additional ideas.
-For hundreds of other free things to do in the city, check out our post, Free Things to Do in NYC.
+For hundreds of other free things to do in the city, check out our post on free things to do in NYC.

-Be sure to also check out our Guide to New York City on a Budget.
+Be sure to also check out our guide to NYC on a budget.

 Bring a blanket and some food for a picnic or enjoy food from the food vendors.
-Save the best for last: the Brooklyn Ice Cream Factory.
+Save the best for last: ice cream at Ample Hills Creamery.

 TIP: Our pay-what-you-like Brooklyn Bridge, Brooklyn Heights and DUMBO Tour ends just by the park.